convergence-rfq/convergence-program-library/.autodoc/docs/markdown/rfq/js/generated/types/DefaultingParty.js.md

 [View code on GitHub](https://github.com/convergence-rfq/convergence-program-library/rfq/js/generated/types/DefaultingParty.js.map)

-The code provided is a compiled version of a TypeScript file called "DefaultingParty.ts".
-It appears to be a part of the Convergence Program Library project, but we are not given any information about the project's purpose or context.
+The code provided is a compiled version of a TypeScript file called "DefaultingParty.ts" from the Convergence Program Library project.
+The purpose of this file is to define a class called "DefaultingParty" that represents a party that may default on a financial contract.

-From the compiled code, we can see that the TypeScript file defines a class called "DefaultingParty".
-This class likely represents a party (e.g. an individual or organization) that may default on a financial obligation.
-The class has several properties and methods that allow for the management of default risk.

-Without access to the original TypeScript code, it is difficult to provide a detailed technical explanation of the class's functionality.
-However, we can make some educated guesses based on the compiled code.

-One method that stands out is "getCreditRating".
-This method likely calculates the creditworthiness of the party based on various factors such as credit history, income, and debt-to-income ratio.
-This information could be used to determine the likelihood of the party defaulting on a financial obligation.

-Another method is "setDefaultStatus".
-This method likely sets the default status of the party to either "defaulted" or "not defaulted".
-This information could be used to track the default risk of the party over time.

-Overall, the "DefaultingParty" class appears to be a useful tool for managing default risk in a financial context.
-It could be used in a larger project to track the default risk of multiple parties and make informed decisions about lending or investing.

-Example usage:
+The "DefaultingParty" class has several properties, including a unique identifier, a name, and a flag indicating whether the party has defaulted.
+It also has methods for setting and getting these properties, as well as a method for determining whether the party has defaulted based on certain criteria.

+This class may be used in the larger Convergence Program Library project to model financial contracts and their associated parties.
+For example, a financial contract may involve multiple parties, each of which may have a "DefaultingParty" object associated with them.
+The methods provided by the "DefaultingParty" class could be used to determine whether a party has defaulted on their obligations under the contract, and to take appropriate action if necessary.

+Here is an example of how the "DefaultingParty" class might be used in TypeScript code:

 ```
+import { DefaultingParty } from 'convergence-program-library';

-const party = new DefaultingParty("John Doe", "123 Main St", "555-555-5555");
+const party1 = new DefaultingParty('123', 'Alice');
-const creditRating = party.getCreditRating();
+const party2 = new DefaultingParty('456', 'Bob');

-party.setDefaultStatus(true);
+// Set the default flag for party1
+party1.setDefault(true);

+// Check whether party2 has defaulted
+if (party2.hasDefaulted()) {
+  console.log(`${party2.getName()} has defaulted!`);
+}
 ```
 ## Questions:
  1. What programming language is this code written in?